• FB

 The Best Soft & Chewy Hoagie Bread Roll

-These rolls can be frozen either before they are baked or after.
+These rolls can be frozen either before or after baking.

 Post-baking

-• I personally prefer to freeze these after they are baked.
-Simply wrap each cooled loaf in plastic wrap, twice and place in a freezer-safe bag for up to 3 months.
+• I prefer to freeze these after they are baked.
+Simply wrap each cooled loaf in plastic wrap twice and place it in a freezer-safe bag for up to 3 months.

 Pre-baking

-1. If you do this add a little more yeast (about a tsp more) to the recipe.
-This ensures that the post-freeze rise will give you a gorgeous result.
+1. If you do this, add a little more yeast (about a teaspoon more) to the recipe.
+This ensures that the post-freeze rise will give you a stunning result.

-2. Allow the dough to proof and then shape on a parchment-lined pan.
+2. Allow the dough to proof and then shape it on a parchment-lined pan.

 3. Wrap the pan with plastic wrap.
 Once each loaf is frozen stiff, wrap each roll twice in plastic wrap.
 Store in a freezer-safe bag for up to 6 months.

-5. Place the thawed dough in a greased bread pan, cover, and let it rise in a warm, dry place.
+5. Place the thawed dough in a greased bread pan, cover it, and let it rise in a warm, dry place.
 Bake the bread per the recipe below.

 The Best Soft & Chewy Hoagie Bread Roll